anneemorgan/anneemorgan.github.io/_posts/2022-07-22-integrating-EBM.md

 date: 2022-07-22
 ---

-I've been thinking about how important it is to deliberately align medical library collection development policies and practices with the tenets of evidence-based medicine.
+I've been thinking about how important it is to deliberately align medical library collection development policies and practices with the tenets of evidence-based medicine (EBM).

 The [CREW weeding manual](https://www.tsl.texas.gov/sites/default/files/public/tslac/ld/ld/pubs/crew/crewmethod12.pdf) outlines a series of criteria, abbreviated as "MUSTIE," for weeding: misleading, ugly, superseded, trivial, irrelevant, elsewhere.
 "Misleading," "superseded," and "irrelevant" are key here.